goforj/goforj/README.md

 GoForj is a DX-focused framework for building Go applications.

-It gives you **a solid foundation and proven patterns**—without boxing you into a rigid architecture.
+It gives you **a solid foundation and proven patterns**-without boxing you into a rigid architecture.

 * 🚀 Rapid CLI scaffolding (controllers, commands, migrations, etc.)
 * 🛠️ Sensible project structure out of the box